 - about 1600,000 sessions registered in Google Analytics and merely 14,000 sessions registered in the Apple Store

-Based on the freshly discovered difference, we made the following conclusions:
+Based on the freshly discovered difference, we made the following assumptions:

 - Since a portion of Apple users refuses to share their personal data, we calculated that the real difference in users shouldn’t be more than 50%.

 - Even if you eliminate all of the fake users, the number of sessions displayed in Google Analytics remains enormously large.
 Under this condition, each user should have made about 300 sessions per day, which is simply impossible.

 To find a solution to the described issue, we began to research and found that:

 - In Google Analytics, there are sessions that are assigned to come from the desktop instead of mobile, which is impossible due to the product being a mobile app.

 - When analyzing individual Client IDs, we noticed that many users view the key landing page of the application every half hour and even at night, which is physically impossible for a person using this type of mobile app.